swcarpentry/make-novice/02-makefiles.md

 $ ls -l books/isles.txt isles.dat
 ~~~

-we see that `isles.dat`, the target, is now older
+then we see that `isles.dat`, the target, is now older
 than`books/isles.txt`, its dependency:

 ~~~ {.output}